How to Dehydrate Pears

 Pear Nutrition Info.

-In the mineral category, pears rank high in Potassium, followed by Phosphorus, Calcium, Magnesium, and Fluoride.
+MINERALS: Pears rank high in Potassium, followed by Phosphorus, Calcium, Magnesium, and Fluoride.

 Pears are Great for Snacks, Breads... and Fruit Rolls

 Dehydrated pears are also tasty as snacks, cookies, fritters, breads, and granola.
-Also great in: fruit rolls!
+Also great in fruit rolls!
 Juicy pears are also 'stars' in my morning smoothies.

-Wash one whole pear, cut off its top and slice to remove the center core; add a banana, and 1 cup of Silk-brand Light Vanilla Soy milk.
-Put all in the blender—blend until smooth—and enjoy!
+• Wash one whole pear, cut off its top, and slice to remove the center core.

 If using frozen pears, ignore steps 1 and 2.

-1. Wash fresh pears, peel if desired, remove the core, and either slice into halves, or quarters, or cut into 3/8" slices
+1. Wash fresh pears, peel if desired, remove the core, and either slice into halves, or quarters or cut into 3/8" slices

 3. If you decided to simply cut your pears into halves or quarters, place them on your food dehydrator trays with the cut-side up to prevent drips on the lower trays!